 - Economical: Shallot, garlic and paprika

-If your hands are tied because you don’t have a slow cooker, consider getting the one I use.
+If your hands are tied because you don’t have a slow cooker, consider getting the Presto pressure cooker I use below.
 It’s pretty inexpensive and you can get a lot of use from it.

 Bold move, I know; cooking with a beer I don’t drink.
 What if the chicken tastes like Blue Moon and I hate it?!